scimorph/secureml/source/user_guide/audit_trails.rst

 Audit Trails
 =============

 Audit trails provide a chronological record of all data operations and model activities, which is critical for compliance with privacy regulations and for ensuring accountability in machine learning systems.
-SecureML offers comprehensive audit trail capabilities to track all privacy-relevant operations throughout the ML lifecycle.
+SecureML offers audit trail capabilities to track all privacy-relevant operations throughout the ML lifecycle.

 Core Concepts
 ------------